lalithhakari/ticket-api/README.md

 🧠 Why This Project Stands Out

-This project is designed to reflect real-world API architecture using Laravel 11:
+This project is designed to reflect real-world API architecture using Laravel 12:
 • Demonstrates a clean and extensible backend for ticket-based systems.
 • Ideal for learning advanced Laravel concepts like token management, authorization, and filtering.
 • Great foundation for building scalable task or support ticket systems.
 • Easy-to-read, well-structured codebase for developers to build on top of.

 🧱 Tech Stack
-• Backend: Laravel 11
+• Backend: Laravel 12
 • API Auth: Laravel Sanctum (Token Abilities)
 • Database: MySQL
 • Dev Environment: Laravel Sail (Docker)
 • Standards: JSON:API, RESTful Routing
+• Testing: PestPHP v3+

 📣 Contributing